Award Project Life Cycle

 - University Administrative Policies and Procedures Manual (UAPPM)

-- Office of Sponsored Projects (OSP) receives award and issues notification to PI and department via email.
+- Office of Sponsored Projects (OSP) processes the award and issues a summary Transmittal to Contract and Grant Accounting (CGA).

 - CGA assigns a grant number and sets up the award in Banner.
 The Banner form FRAGRNT contains information about the award.